-Given the information provided by ESP Water and Anglian Water, we are satisfied that the Site may be considered unserved.
+Given the information provided by the ESP Water Services Regulation Authority and Anglian Water, we are satisfied that the Site will be considered unserved by the time the variation is granted.

 Price

 ESP Water proposes to match the charges to customers on the Site to those of Anglian Water, it will not offer a discount.